Jacob Hashimoto

 Jacob Hashimoto exhibition 2013

-Hashimoto graduated from the Department of Painting and Drawing at the School of the Art Institute of Chicago in 1996, and held his first solo exhibition that same year.
-Hashimoto has had numerous exhibitions around the world and his work can be found in several prestigious private collections.
+Hashimoto graduated from the Department of Painting and Drawing at the School of the Art Institute of Chicago in 1996 and held his first solo exhibition that same year.
+He has had numerous exhibitions around the world, and his work can be found in several prestigious private collections.

 Galerie Forsblom has been representing Jacob Hashimoto since 2011.